-Our policies and procedures cover, inter alia, our relationships with audited entities, rotation of audit partners, fees and the provision of non-audit services to audited entities.
-They meet, and in some instances exceed, those that are promulgated by the International Ethics Standards Board of Accountants ("IESBA") Code of Ethics for Professional Accountants.
+Our policies and procedures meet, and in some instances exceed, those that are promulgated by the International Ethics Standards Board of Accountants ("IESBA") Code of Ethics for Professional Accountants.

 In addition to their own national code of ethics, all BDO Member Firms, as members of the Forum of Firms, are required to comply with, and annually report as to their compliance with, the IESBA Code of Ethics.
-Our BDO Global Independence team launched an Ethics Manual which was issued to every BDO Member Firm.
-This Manual will further promote consistent application of ethical policies and procedures and enhance cross-border collaboration and communication between each firm.

 As chartered accountants we are expected to demonstrate the highest standards of professionalism.
 Ethical behaviour plays a vital role in ensuring public trust and upholding the reputation of the accounting profession.
 The IAASA Code of Ethics assists us by providing relevant ethical guidance which forms a central part of our intake training programme whether that is through lateral hires or trainee recruitment.